 VT-HEC Board of Directors

-ancy Thomas is Superintendent of Schools for Washington Northeast Supervisory Union, serving the Twinfield Union and Cabot School communities.
+ancy Thomas recently retired from her position as Superintendent of Schools for Washington Northeast Supervisory Union, serving the Twinfield Union and Cabot School communities.
 She serves as Vermont representative on the AASA (the national School Superintendents association) Governing Board and on the Northeast Rural Districts Research Alliance Advisory Board of the Regional Education Lab.
-Prior to coming to WNESU five years ago, Nancy served as Director of Special Services/Assistant Superintendent at Washington Central Supervisory Union and Special Education Director for Caledonia Central Supervisory Union.
+Prior to working at WNESU, Nancy served as Director of Special Services/Assistant Superintendent at Washington Central Supervisory Union and Special Education Director for Caledonia Central Supervisory Union.
 During that time she was active in the Vermont Council of Special Education Administrators, serving as in leadership roles on the executive council.
 Nancy began her work in special education working with students with severe disabilities while an undergraduate at UMass, Amherst and later at UNH where she received her Master’s degree.
 She began her career in Vermont in the late 70’s serving in various roles with the Vermont Department of Education, including special education consultant, Director of the Educational Surrogate Parent Program and Interagency Coordinator.

-ndrea is an instructor for graduate and undergraduate courses and a practicum supervisor for VT-HEC.
-She has worked in the field of special education in Vermont for 26 years in both the public and private sector.
-Currently, she is the Director of Special Services for the Caledonia Central Supervisory Union.
+ndrea is currently the VT-HEC Board Chair, as well as an instructor for graduate and undergraduate courses and a practicum supervisor for VT-HEC.
+She has worked in the field of special education in Vermont for close to 30 years in both the public and private sector.
+Currently, she is the Co-director of School Transformation for the Orange North Supervisory Union.
 As a special educator, Andrea focused her work on better understanding specific reading disability/dyslexia.